dbissell6/DFIR/Explorations+Reflections3.md

 # Everything All At Once

 The PICO and HTB CTFs both took place in spring 2023 and included approximately 17 forensics challenges that tested a wide range of skills, from steganography to memory forensics.
-In this review, we'll be taking a closer look at the forensics challenges in both CTFs, was the previous research useful.
+In this review, we'll be exploring the forensics challenges in both CTFs, gathering new insights and trying to answer, 'was the previous research useful?'

 ## Results
 ![image](https://user-images.githubusercontent.com/50979196/228352276-6d08169a-1763-4c04-81ae-6fc73bcc52c0.png)